-3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative function ons on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):
+- 3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.

-Yes.
 Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.:

-Medicaid agency and/or the operating agency (if applicable).
+Complete Items A-5 and A-6.: - No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).